cherry-wb/lbd/source/install.rst

 In this section, we will show the command line steps to build and install LLVM on your Linux machine.
 We use the following names to denote paths specific to your enviroment.

+``LLVM_SRC``

+  This is the top level directory of the LLVM source tree.

+``Example_SRC``

+  This is the top level directory where our example code lives.

+``Debug_OBJ``

+  This is the top level directory of the LLVM object tree (i.e. the tree where object files and compiled programs will be placed).
+We build LLVM in debug mode here.

 ``INSTALL``